So, you're interested in starting your own business online, or becoming a solopreneur.

 Pricing is difficult to get right.
 When I started, I felt like I was overcharging and then eventually felt like I was undercharging.
 So, make a habit out of experimenting.

-Start with three tiers of pricing to cater to different segments of your audience.
 Price anchor by using one very high price for premium services to make other, less premium services look cheaper in comparison.

 Offer limited-time discounts exclusively to your social media followers to create a sense of community and urgency.